simplcommerce/docs/README.md

-# docs
+# SimplCommerce - Docs

-Documentation for SimplCommerce
+This repo contains documentation for SimplCommerce.
+You can access the doc via https://www.simplcommerce.com/docs